 Given that a regular teaspoon fills up around 4g, a 500 ml bottle of Lucozade original contains around 4.5 teaspoons of sugar, which is almost in the danger zone on its own.

-How many calories is there in Lucozade?
+How many calories are there in Lucozade?

 Depending on the line and bottle size, Lucozade drinks range from 8 kcal (Zero drinks) to 176 kcal (Energy drinks).